 - In the Container Name field, enter the name of the container in the Azure storage account to which you want the .bacpac file exported.
 If you have already created a container in your Azure storage account, you can enter the name of that container here.
 Otherwise, if the name that is specified in the Container Name field does not already exist in the Azure storage account, it will be created for you.

 Once the export operation begins, the .bacpac file is generated and exported to the indicated Azure storage account.
 The operation may take several minutes to several hours depending on the size of the database.
 You can close the browser window with the Business Central administration center during the export.
 When the export completes, you can access the export file in the defined container in your Azure storage account.
+Optionally, you can import the data into a new database such as Azure SQL Database or SQL Server for further processing.
+For more information, see Quickstart: Import a BACPAC file to a database in Azure SQL Database.

 Viewing the export history